wchalmers/cloudformation/README.md

 This contains examples of parameter formatting through the metadata section, aswell as the different types of parameters & their settings.

 ## Nested Stack Template
-Basic nesed stack configuration that will pull a CFN template from the SourceBucket parameter and deploy it.
+Nesed stack configuration that will pull CFNs templates from the SourceBucket parameter and deploy them.
+This will also take in multiple paramters and pass them to the child stacks, along with resolving some parameters from SSM parameter Store.

-**Future Updates:** Add second stack, more parameters & maybe some SSM parameter resolutions too.

 # Future Templates:
 - CI/CD Pipeline Template (CodePipeline, CodeBuild, CodeDeploy etc) - This will probably be a simple pipeline that deploys some cfn templates.